andreafuturi/gitmini/README.md

 ## Usage

-The commands in Gitmini are intuitively named, even for users unfamiliar with Git or version control in general.
+The commands in GitMini are intuitively named, even for users unfamiliar with Git or version control in general.

 The main command in GitMini is `git publish`, which simplifies the process of publishing code changes.
 Use it after working on the repo like this: